thacherT1D/webdevstuff/Agile_Project_Management/Frontend_Personal_Project.desc.md

 ## Present your work to the class

 * Be prepared to spend ~5 minutes presenting your work to the class.

----

-This is essentially a mini-capstone, as is a really good preview of how your final projects will go.
-You will have approximately 20-25 hours of class time to work on this. **It will not be enough time to do a good job on this project**.
-Plan on spending extra time outside of class.
-This is a Big Deal Week, and you should put maximum effort into making it successful.
-You can and should use your classmates and your instructors as learning resources, but this should be your own work.